How To Fall Asleep Faster

 Bear in mind that your issues, your niggles and anxieties are not trivial, far from it.
 They're a way for your doctor to understand what may be underpinning your lack of sleep.
 They help him or her evaluate the whole, not the half.
 The more you offer, by way of what's going on in your life, the easier it will be for them to correctly diagnose what you do - or don't need.

-If you do decided to make an appointment and discuss your sleep problems, try and remember the following:
+If you do decided to make an appointment and discuss your sleep problems, try to remember the following:

 If on the other hand, you'd rather soldier on a bit longer or don't feel that you've a sleep disorder as such, then this article may be all you need - a few pointers in the right direction.